-If you find yourself wondering how much is couples therapy and is it effective, chances are, on a subconscious level, you recognize the need for help.
-It is not uncommon for couples to feel stuck in their relationship.
+If you find yourself wondering, “How much is couples therapy and is it effective?”, then chances are you recognize the need for help.
+It is not uncommon for couples to feel stuck in their relationships.
 This happens when one or both partners feel unseen and unheard.
-A sense of aloofness begins to creep into the relationship.

 When you’re in a long-term relationship, a few tumultuous twists and turns along the way are to be expected.
-Sometimes the swerve from the happy, content connection is minor and manageable, at others, it can bring you to a crossroads that can leave you second-guessing your compatibility as a couple and the future of your relationship.
-Infidelity, breach of trust, losing the spark, toxic patterns, abusive tendencies, poor or broken down communication or simply feeling that you’ve drifted apart are some of the reasons that can brew trouble in paradise.
+Sometimes the swerve from the happy, content connection is minor and manageable.
+At other times, it can bring you to a crossroads that can leave you second-guessing your compatibility as a couple and the future of your relationship.

-In such situations, romantic partners often find it hard to bridge the ever-widening chasm between them, even if they earnestly desire to make the relationship work.
 It is in these circumstances that an experienced and trained professional can prove to be the catalyst you need to salvage your bond.
-Thanks to the growing access to affordable couples counseling, which in most cases you can even avail of from the comfort of your homes, seeking help has become easier than ever before.
+Thanks to the growing access to affordable online counseling sessions, which in most cases can be availed of from the comfort of your homes, seeking help has become easier than ever before.

 What Is Couples Therapy?

-Couples therapy is a branch of psychotherapy that focuses on partners in romantic relationships.
-Typically, a licensed therapist works with a couple, helping them work through their differences, gain insight into their equation and improve the health of the relationship using a wide array of techniques.
+Typically, a licensed marriage counselor or a couples therapist works with a couple, helping them work through their differences, gain insight into their equation, and improve communication and the health of the relationship using a wide array of techniques and couples therapy exercises.

-The process begins with an interview that comprises standard questions about your relationship history as well as the family and cultural background, values, and beliefs of each partner.
-This allows a therapist to make sense of the root cause of the relationship issue.
-If necessary, they may even resort to crisis intervention from the first few sessions.
+The relationship counseling or therapy process begins with an interview in person at the therapist’s office.
+It comprises standard questions about your relationship history as well as the family and cultural background, values, and beliefs of each partner.
+Therapists often use a particular technique, like Emotionally Focused Therapy, to do this.
+This allows a marriage counselor or a therapist to make sense of the root cause of the relationship issue.
+If necessary, they may even resort to crisis intervention.

 Related Reading: 9 Proven Benefits Of Counseling – Don’t Suffer In Silence